ahmeddawod12/tickers.githup.io/README.md

-In this project, we have conducted an in-depth analysis of the six most well-known tickers by applying various strategies, including correlations, financial health assessments, and predictive and statistical measures.
+In this project, we have conducted an in-depth analysis of six well-known tickers by applying various strategies, including correlations, financial health assessments, and predictive and statistical measures.

-You will find the project in the
+You will find the project in the **Tickers_Analysis.ipynb** file, which contains all the insights you need, alongside the **data file** that includes all information and analysis completed and verified in Excel and Power BI to ensure the most accurate information in our analysis.

 Our objective was to combine and analyze all relevant ratios and measures to derive the most useful and accurate insights from our data.
 We aimed to provide a comprehensive understanding of each ticker's performance and potential future movements.